The 29 clear benefits of a company intranet

-The best intranet software provides employees with a personalized experience, such as opening their home page with relevant news, updates, and resources.
-On top of that, employees are often able to generate their own content, participate in surveys, and comment on updates, which is such a key driver of engagement.
+Employee engagement is a crucial part of a company’s growth.
+That’s why the best intranet software provides employees with a personalized experience, such as opening their home page with relevant news, updates, and resources.
+On top of that, employees are often able to generate their own content, participate in surveys, and comment on updates, which are all such key drivers of engagement.

 With Workshop, not only does each employee have a personalized home page, but they’re also able to subscribe to news feeds (we call them ‘streams’) that interest them, can comment/react on other posts, and can post their own content (with permissions).